 Tip 10: Download my free ebook for new landlords 😊

 Finally, if you sign up for my free weekly newsletter, you’ll automatically receive a copy of my ebook, Manual for New Landlords.
-I published it in September 2022, and it’s full of lots of useful tips for newbie landlords, all in one pdf.
+I published it in October 2023, and it’s full of lots of useful tips for newbie landlords, including accidental landlords, all in one pdf.

 After you sign up, your welcome email will include the link to the free ebook.
 You’ll then receive one newsletter a week, every Friday morning.
-It has the latest property investing news and practical tips to help you on your journey as a landlord.
+It has the latest news for landlords and practical tips to help you on your journey.

 You can download your free copy of the Manual for New Landlords ebook by clicking here to the dedicated page for the ebook.